-42. Serving of Notice
+40. Serving of Notice

-Each party shall be deemed to have consented that any papers, notices, or process necessary or proper for the initiation or continuation of an arbitration under these rules; for any court action in connection therewith; or for the entry of judgment on any award made under these rules may be served on a party by mail addressed to the party or its representative at the last known address or by personal service, in or outside the state where the arbitration is to be held, provided that reasonable opportunity to be heard with regard thereto has been granted to the party.
+Each party shall be deemed to have consented that any papers, notices, or process necessary or proper for the initiation or continuation of an arbitration under these rules; for any court action in connection therewith; or for the entry of judgment on any award made under these rules may be served on a party by mail or by a commercial delivery service, addressed to the party or its representative at the last known address, or by personal service, in or outside the state where the arbitration is to be held, provided that reasonable opportunity to be heard with regard thereto has been granted to the party.

-The AAA and the parties may also use facsimile transmission, telex, telegram, or other written forms of electronic communication to give the notices required by these rules.
+The AAA and the parties may also use facsimile transmission, telex, telegram or other written forms of electronic communication to give the notices required by these rules.

-43. Time of Award
+41. Time of Award

-The arbitrator shall endeavor to issue the award promptly and, unless otherwise agreed by the parties, within 30 days from the date of closing of the hearing or, if oral hearings have been waived, from the date of the AAA's transmittal of the final statements and proofs to the arbitrator.
+The award shall be made promptly by the arbitrator and, unless otherwise agreed by the parties or specified by law, no later than thirty days from the date of closing the hearing, or if oral hearings have been waived, from the date of the AAA's transmittal of the final statements and proofs to the arbitrator.

-44. Form of Award
+42. Form of Award

 The award shall be in writing and shall be signed by a majority of the arbitrators.
-It shall be executed in the manner required by law.
+The award shall be executed in the manner required by law.

-45. Scope of Award
+43. Scope of Award

-The arbitrator may grant any remedy or relief that the arbitrator deems just and equitable and within the scope of the agreement of the parties, including, but not limited to, specific performance of a contract.
-The arbitrator shall, in the award, assess arbitration fees, expenses, and compensation as provided in Sections 51, 52, and 53 in favor of any party and, in the event that any administrative fees or expenses are due the AAA, in favor of the AAA.
+The arbitrator may grant any remedy or relief that the arbitrator deems just and equitable and within the scope of the agreement of the parties, except that the arbitrator may not compel an accounting firm to either complete a professional engagement or to issue a specified form of opinion or report without the consent of the parties.
+The arbitrator shall, in the award, assess arbitration fees, expenses and compensation as provided in Sections 48, 49 and 50 in favor of any party and, in the event that any administrative fees or expenses are due the AAA, in favor of the AAA.

-46. Award upon Settlement
+44. Award upon Settlement

-If the parties settle their dispute during the course of the arbitration, the arbitrator may, upon the written agreement of those parties, set forth the terms of the agreed settlement in an award.
+If the parties settle their dispute during the course of the arbitration, the arbitrator may set forth the terms of the agreed settlement in an award.
 Such an award is referred to as a consent award.

-47. Delivery of Award to Parties
+45. Delivery of Award to Parties